-3.1 The firm admits, and the SRA accepts, that by failing to comply with the MLRs 2007 and MLRs 2017, it has:
+3.1 The firm admits, and the SRA accepts, that by failing to comply with the MLRs 2017, it has breached:

-To the extent the conduct took place before 25 November 2019 (when the SRA Handbook 2011 was in force), the firm:
+To the extent the conduct took place before 25 November 2019 (when the SRA Handbook 2011 was in force):

-a.
-Breached Principle 6 of the SRA Principles 2011 - which states you must behave in a way that maintains the trust the public places in you and in the provision of legal services.
+- a.
+Principle 6 of the SRA Principles 2011 which states you must behave in a way that maintains the trust the public places in you and in the provision of legal services. - b.
+Principle 8 of the SRA Principles 2011 which states you must run your business or carry out your role in the business effectively and in accordance with proper governance and sound financial risk management principles.